H-language/docs/README.md

 H is a single-file syntactic layer that transforms C into a more readable, functional programming language.

-H language provides:
+Hydrogen Language provides:
-- Intuitive keywords replacing outdated terms
+- Intuitive and explicit keywords
 - Functional programming patterns
 - Cross-platform abstractions
 - Zero overhead bloat
 - Single header file implementation
 - Unified file and folder IO
-- Modern tools, functions, and data-structures
+- Modern functions and data-structures

 ## Installation